 Global Mission Team

 Works to raise awareness of world-wide missions, to respond to God’s call to serve and send workers, to raise awareness of world needs, and to respond prayerfully and financially.
 DHLC supports five missionary families in five countries and the Young Adult in Global Mission program each year.
 The team annually holds Christmas in July and Alternative Christmas in December fundraisers at the church.
 The team also assists Lutheran Disaster Relief and ELCA Word Hunger.
-Meetings are held the first Tuesday of each month at 10 am.

 Manages the Welcome Table, where guests are offered a gift for visiting DHLC.
 The committee members follow up with first- and second-time guests, thank them for their visit and offer to answer questions about DHLC’s services and programs.
 They also welcome new members into the congregation and mail welcome cards to people who have recently moved into the area.
 Finally, they provide worship advertisement in the newspapers and suggestions for the outdoor sign.
-Meetings are the first Friday of each month (Sept-May) at 9 am.

 Social Concerns Ministry